benknoble/benknoble.github.io/_posts/2025-03-17-more-range-diff.md

   outside of the comment interface."
 - In particular, implicit relationships and information loss abound, which sucks for reviewer and future code spelunker.
-- GitHub encourages _branch- and merge- heavy thinking_.
+- GitHub encourages _branch- and merge- heavy thinking_[^2].
 These are not necessarily even the easy parts of Git!
 They can be for a solo developer just getting started, but in true distributed settings come with their own challenges.
-- Interdiff reviewing requires more knowledge of Git than is typical or average (based on my own unscientific view of lots of colleagues), and thus would benefit more from UI help than typical branch and merge operations.
+- Interdiff reviewing requires more knowledge of Git than is typical or average (based on my own unscientific view of lots of colleagues), and thus would benefit more from UI help[^3] than typical branch and merge operations.

 It is nice to have language to talk about this.
 I can just see myself writing "Please stop feeding me [diff